Jackieboy29/Giant/readme.txt

 Git is a distributed version control system.
 Git is free software distributed under the GPL.
 Git is a distributed version control system.

+Git is a distributed version control system.
+Git is free software distributed under the GPL.
+Git is a distributed version control system.